-Mohan has over 16 years of experience in democracy, governance and human rights programming with a focus on post-conflict elections and democratic inclusion.
-He has been with IFES since 2001 in the headquarters and the field and has supervised programs and field offices in over 22 countries in Europe and Asia, partnering with a wide variety of international donors and local stakeholders.
+For the past two decades, Mohan has worked on democracy, governance, and human rights promotion with a focus on post-conflict elections and democratic inclusion.
+He has been with IFES since 2001 in the headquarters and the field and supervised programs and field offices in over 22 countries, partnering with a range of international, regional, and national stakeholders.

 Mohan serves as IFES’s technical lead on election, conflict, and security, providing thought leadership on innovative programs and tools to prevent and mitigate violence throughout the electoral cycle.
 He has designed, managed, and implemented electoral assistance programs in Afghanistan, Myanmar, Nepal, and Sri Lanka in post-conflict contexts and supported IFES election violence mitigation programming in Georgia, Kenya, Libya, and Nigeria.
 Mohan led the development of IFES’s flagship election security training program, Enabling a Peaceful Environment to Administer Credible Elections (E-PEACE), is currently leading the update of IFES’s Election Violence Education and Resolution (EVER) program, and was one of the core developers of IFES’s People Against Violence Everywhere (PAVE) program.

 Throughout his career, Mohan’s work has focused on political, social, and legal empowerment of the disenfranchised and marginalized—women, ethnic and religious minorities, and persons with disabilities.
 Mohan was responsible for IFES's Women’s Legal Rights Initiative and Garima Projects in India (2003-11) on gender equality and women’s empowerment, which expanded the dialogue on women’s rights and the legal resources available to women.